webtorrent/webtorrent-desktop/README.md

 (Requires the [Homebrew](http://brew.sh/) package manager.)

+#### Mac build notes

+The Mac app can only be packaged from **macOS**.

+#### Linux build notes

+The Linux app can be packaged from **any** platform.

 ### Privacy

 WebTorrent Desktop collects some basic usage stats to help us make the app better.
 For example, we track how well the play button works.
 How often does it succeed?
 Time out?
 Show a missing codec error?

-The app never sends personally identifying information, nor does it track which swarms you join.
+The app never sends any personally identifying information, nor does it track which torrents you add.

 ### Code Style